Most people need a mortgage to buy a house.

 Annual Salaries

-Your annual salary is the starting point for most mortgage calculations.
-As mentioned above, lenders use a multiple of your yearly gross income to estimate how much they’re willing to lend.
-However, this multiplier can vary based on the lender’s policies and your financial situation.
+As mentioned above, lenders use a multiple of your yearly gross income.
+This allows them to decide how much they’re willing to lend.

 Do you have another guaranteed income?